pscicluna/pybaycor/README.md

-    baycor.summarise() #print out a summary of the posteriors from the the MCMC baycor.plot_trace(show=True) #Plot the trace and marginal distributions baycor.plot_data(show=True) #Plot the original data with the 2-sigma ellipse superimposed on it
+    baycor.summarise() #print out a summary of the posteriors from the the MCMC baycor.plot_trace(show=True) #Plot the trace and marginal distributions baycor.plot_data(show=True) #Plot the original data with the 2-sigma ellipse superimposed on it baycor.plot_corner(show=True) #Plot the 1D and 2D marginal distributions of the multivariate distrib.ution

 The summary table will contain rows `chol_corr`, which indicate the summary statistics for the correlation coefficients.
 This includes the posterior mean and 2-sigma credible interval, as well as Rhat for the chains.
 The `chol_corr[i,i]` rows should all give means of 1 and standard deviations of 0, while the `chol_corr[i,j]` rows are the rows of interest.
 Remember that the covariance matrix is symmetrical, so `chol_corr[0,1] == chol_cor[1,0]` and you only need to read off one of those rows.